Mission, Vision, and Values

 - The school, through the Department of Health Systems Administration, was selected to jointly recruit one of four new expert university scholars as a part of Georgetown’s Institute for Racial Justice.

 - For more than a decade, students at the school have led the Minority Health Initiative Council, an organization that facilitates access and support for minority students within the school, as well as promotes the importance of optimal health to minorities.

 - The school, including students, faculty, and staff, produced the report, The Health of the African American Community in the District of Columbia: Disparities and Recommendations, which was cited by the DC Council in its appropriation of funds to combat health disparities.
 A second report, Health Disparities in the Black Community: An Imperative for Racial Equity in the District of Columbia, was published in 2020.

 - The curriculum includes credit-bearing opportunities such as a “Health Equity Think Tank” course, immersion and internship experiences in communities in the United States and abroad, and academic minors in health promotion and disease prevention and public health.
 Students also have the opportunity for direct engagement with communities through cocurricular and extracurricular opportunities.

 - Faculty members at the school bring interdisciplinary expertise – such as economics, epidemiology, nursing and medical care, and public and population health – to address related issues through their practice, research, service, and teaching.

 Values Based Endowed Roles

 Through transformational philanthropy, the School of Nursing & Health Studies houses two endowed faculty roles that are geared toward values based pursuits.
 Gifts such as these support the work of faculty members and the school in mission-oriented work to promote health equity and improve population health.
-They are the Robert and Kathleen Scanlon Chair in Values Based Health Care, held by Dr. Laura Anderko, and the Susan H. Mayer Professor in Health Equity.
+They are the Robert and Kathleen Scanlon Chair in Values Based Health Care and the Susan H. Mayer Professor in Health Equity.